Mason City, Iowa: History

 In 1854, John McMillin opened the first store, and Dr. Silas Card opened the first medical practice in the area.
 Lizzie Thompson established the first schoolhouse in a log cabin in 1856.
 The United States Post Office Department started service to the town in 1857.
 Mason City was named the county seat in 1858.
 In 1870, Mason City, Iowa was officially incorporated as a town with Darius B. Mason as the first mayor.

 Musical heritage

-Mason City is known for its musical heritage, consistently producing successful performers and educators.
 The city's "favorite son," Meredith Willson, grew up in Mason City and played in the Mason City Symphonic Band as a high school student.
 Willson's crowning achievement was the famous stage musical The Music Man.
 Many of the characters in it were based on people Willson knew from his childhood in Mason City.
-And it also features the Parker's Opera House.
+Mason City also features the Parker's Opera House.

 Geography

 According to the United States Census Bureau, the city has a total area of 28.10 sqmi, of which 27.81 sqmi is land and 0.29 sqmi is water.